All Products

 0

-The number of threads enabled by the built-in reader of each table to prefetch data.
-The threads are independent of calculating threads.
-Valid values: 1 to 64.
-If num_threads is set to 0, the system automatically assigns 25% of the calculating threads to prefetch data.
+The number of threads enabled by the built-in reader for each table to prefetch data.
+These threads are independent of the computation threads.
+The value must be an integer from 1 to 64.
+If num_threads is 0, the system automatically sets the number of prefetch threads to one-fourth of the number of threads in the computation thread pool.

 Note